davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 ### When should I use UDP?

 This protocol is very useful when sending data from hardware products.
 Lets say we are collecting sensor data from many devices, and we use a cellular modem where we have to pay for each byte we send.
-In this case we should consider the following: is it worth it to use TCP and pay more for higher fidelity.
+In this case we should consider the following: is it worth it to pay more for higher fidelity with TCP.
 Or can we accept some lost measurement but pay less for our data transfer?

 Normally I would default towards TCP, but if you have a good case against it, UDP will be your best next option.